AGachet/vuepress-theme-live-ebook/Readme.md

 <h1>Your own tag</h1>
 ...
 ```
+Important!
+If you don't need landing page, set `redirectToFirstSection` property in `config.js` to true.

 > Alternatively you can also fork one of our E-Books, e.g. [PM Book](https://github.com/netgurupm-ebook) and tweak it to your liking.